lolcommits/lolcommits/README.md

 	[sudo] gem install lolcommits

-(If you're using rvm or something like that, you can/should probably omit the sudo, but the default MacOSX Ruby install is dumb and requires it.)
+(If you're using RVM, you can/should probably omit the sudo, but the default MacOSX Ruby install is dumb and requires it.)

-You're all set!
-To enable lolcommits for a git repo, go to the base directory of the repository, and run:

-	lolcommits --enable

-Likewise, you can disable it via `lolcommits --disable`.
-For a full list of options, you can do `lolcommits --help`.

-## Installation (Linux)
+### Linux
 Install dependencies using your package manager of choice, for example in Ubuntu:

     sudo apt-get install mplayer imagemagick libmagickwand-dev